modux4s/modux/docs/README.md

 * Easy to learn and lightweight.
 * Minimal configurations.
 * Microservices defined by DSL.
-* Open API 3.0 export based on Microservices definitions.
+* Open API 3.0 and 2.0 exporting based on Microservices definitions.
 You can extend documentations.
 * Streaming.
 * Websocket.
 * Serialization support.
 * Hot-Reloading.
 * Clustering support.
 * Easy production building.

 ## Install